George Grosz’s “Eclipse of the Sun” (1926)

 In the 1920s, Grosz was a leader of the politically outspoken Berlin Dada movement, which criticized authority through art.
 Considered a “degenerate” artist by the Nazis, he fled to the United States in 1933 in advance of World War II.
 Grosz lived and worked in Huntington, New York, from 1947 until shortly before his death in 1959.

-*Eclipse of the Sun will be on view in our upcoming exhibition The Heckscher Museum Celebrates 100: Tracing History, Inspiring the Future opening June 5, 2021.
+*Eclipse of the Sun is currently on view in the exhibition The Heckscher Museum Celebrates 100: Tracing History, Inspiring the Future.